 Dry Sockets (alveolar osteitis).

-A dry socket, more formally referred to as alveolar osteitis, is a post-operative complication that interferes with the healing process that takes place after a tooth extraction.
+a) What are they? - A dry socket is a post-operative complication that delays the normal healing process that takes place after a tooth extraction.

-Formation involves a situation where the blood clot that's normally expected to occupy the extraction site is instead lost.
-As a result, the wound's healing process is delayed.
+Formation involves a situation where the blood clot that should occupy the extraction site is instead lost.

-The signs of a dry socket include throbbing pain and a foul odor and taste coming from the extraction site.
-These symptoms typically do not appear until some days after the tooth has been removed.
+b) Signs and symptoms - The signs of a dry socket include throbbing pain and a foul odor and taste coming from the extraction site.
+These symptoms typically do not appear until several days after the tooth has been removed.

 A) Why they form.

-While the exact pathogenesis of dry socket formation has yet to be determined, the following factors are involved.
+While the exact pathogenesis of dry socket formation (more formally "alveolar osteitis") has yet to be determined, the following factors are involved.

 1) The blood clot is lost.

 Formation involves a scenario where the blood clot that forms in the tooth's socket immediately after its removal isn't properly retained.
 Either it disintegrates (by way of a process termed fibrinolysis) or else is dislodged (by an activity such as vigorous rinsing).

 2) Healing is delayed.